 8. Being able to co-parent peacefully and civilly.

 10. The dignity of being self-supporting in a career you’ve always wanted.

 I’m not suggesting that you always put these intangible items on the table during negotiations.
 But it helps to consider them when deciding how much to offer and when to settle.
-And, it starts you thinking about solutions that benefit Husband, Wife, the children, and the extended family and friends.
+And, it starts you to thinking about solutions that benefit Husband, Wife, the children, the extended family and friends.

 Many people lose their sanity and happiness during painful and expensive divorce litigation.
-But as the most wise person to ever live said, “What profiteth a man if he gain the whole world and lose his soul?”
+But as the most wise person to ever live said, “what profiteth a man if he gain the whole world and lose his soul?”
 Remember to…

 Love your family,